Are you happy with the quality of your students research? Do they know the difference between popular and scholarly work? Do they

 "Information literate people are those who have learned how to learn."
 (ALA Presidential Committee on Information Literacy)

-The IL Standards align with the following university learning goals:
+The Frames relate to the following university learning goals:

 Goal 2: Develop sophisticated rhetorical skills, including: